erikflind/OOP-assignments/README.md

 # OOP Assignments (DIT043)
-This repo contains my university OOP assignments written in Java, at Gothenburg University / Chalmers.
+This repository contains my university OOP assignments, written in Java, at Gothenburg University / Chalmers University of Technology.
 Prior to this I had no experience in programming or Software Engineering.

 - Assignment 01 was done after 1-2 weeks of programming.